 WHAT'S ON IN PARIS

-In early December, the Christmas lights along the
+End November, the Christmas lights along the

-Champs-Elysées are lit, the flower arrangements at
+Champs-Elysées are lit, flower arrangements give way to

-wonderland.
+winter wonderland.
 Not to be missed!

-Also, check out the famous Christmas displays in the
+Also, check out the famous Christmas displays in the main

-main department stores on the Bld Haussmann.
+department stores on Bld Haussmann.

-historic Notre Dame Cathedral during December and
+Dame Cathedral during December and January.

 Take the family to the ice rink on the esplanade in